kubk/mobx-form-lite/docs/example-antd-api.md

 # Login form

 In this example we'll create a login form with Ant Design and API.
+There is clickable demo in the end of the article.
 First make sure you have installed all the needed libraries:

 ```bash
 npm install mobx-form-lite antd